For NOMINATED Non-Degree International Students

 The University Health Center oversees all mandatory health requirements for student enrollment.
 After you commit to Montclair State University and before you join us on campus for the start of your term you will need to:

-- Enter your immunization record information from the forms into the online My Health application.
-Scan and upload your paperwork into the My Health portal.
+- Scan and Upload the forms into the online Med+Proctor portal.
+Your Med+Proctor account must be created using your @mail.montclair.edu email extension.
 Please note that the University Health Center is no longer accepting documentation in paper form.
 Therefore, please do not mail completed forms to the University.
 Instead, scan and upload all documents online in the portal.
+For additional information about using the portal, see the online instructions.
+Questions about this step?
+Contact the University Health Center at 973-655-4361 or email email@example.com for assistance.

 Choose Your Arrival Date